Do Christians Celebrate Passover: A Biblical Reflection

 “But if a stranger sojourns with you, and celebrates the Passover to the LORD, let all his males be circumcised, and then let him come near to celebrate it; and he shall be like a native of the land.
 But no uncircumcised person may eat of it.
 The same law shall apply to the native as to the stranger who sojourns among you.”
 Exodus 12:48-49

 Anyone that wanted to join Israel and celebrate the Passover had one requirement: circumcision.
 Going back to Genesis 17, this was to be a sign of the everlasting covenant between God and the descendants of Abraham.

 “This is My covenant, which you shall keep, between Me and you and your descendants after you: every male among you shall be circumcised.”
 (Genesis 17:10).

-In other words, the only thing that Gentiles needed to be a part of Israel, to celebrate the Passover and to be treated as native Israelite was to make the commitment.
+In other words, the Gentiles needed to make a commitment.
+That is the only thing that Gentiles needed to be a part of Israel and to celebrate the Passover.
 And to be under the covenant, they need what the Prophet Jeremiah called “circumcision of the heart”.

 The Nations at Passover